-The audit committee is currently comprised of Mr. Williamson, the committee's chairman, Mr. Cook and Mr. William Mirabito.
-Mr. Mirabito is an officer, director and shareholder of a company that has entered into joint ventures with the Company (Leatherstocking Gas and Leatherstocking Pipeline).
-The committee met four times in the last fiscal year.
-Mr. Williamson, Mr. Cook and Mr. Mirabito are "independent directors" as defined in the New York Stock Exchange listing standards.
-In addition, each member of the audit committee is able to read and understand financial statements, including balance sheets, income statements and cash flow statements.
+The audit committee is currently comprised of Mr. Welch, the committee's chairman, Mr. Cook, Mr. William Mirabito, and Mr. Williamson.
+Mr. Mirabito is an officer, director, and shareholder of a company that has entered into joint ventures with the Company (Leatherstocking Gas and Leatherstocking Pipeline).
+The committee met five times in the last fiscal year.
+Mr. Welch, Mr. Cook, Mr. Mirabito, and Mr. Williamson are "independent directors" as defined in the New York Stock Exchange listing standards.
+In addition, each member of the audit committee is able to read and understand financial statements, including balance sheets, income statements, and cash flow statements.
 The board has determined that Mr. Williamson meets the qualifications for designation as a financial expert as defined in SEC rules through his experience as the chief executive officer of RGC Resources, Inc., a publicly-held company.
 The audit committee reviews and reassesses its charter as needed from time to time and will obtain the approval of the board for any proposed changes to its charter.

-The audit committee oversees management's implementation of internal controls and procedures for financial reporting designed to ensure the integrity and accuracy of our financial statements and to ensure that we are able to timely record, process and report the information required for public disclosure.
+The audit committee oversees management's implementation of internal controls and procedures for financial reporting which are designed to ensure the integrity and accuracy of our financial statements and our ability to timely record, process, and report the information required for public disclosure.
 In fulfilling its oversight responsibilities, the audit committee reviewed and discussed the financial statements with management and Freed Maxick CPA's, P.C. ("Freed Maxick"), our independent registered public accounting firm.
-The audit committee reviewed and discussed the audited financial statements of the Company for the years ended September 30, 2018 and September 30, 2017, with Freed Maxick.
-The audit committee also discussed with Freed Maxick, the matters required by AU Section 380, "Communication with Audit Committees" (Statement on Auditing Standards No. 61, as amended).
+The audit committee reviewed and discussed the audited financial statements of the Company for the years ended September 30, 2019 and September 30, 2018, with Freed Maxick.
+The audit committee also discussed with Freed Maxick the matters required by AU Section 380, "Communication with Audit Committees" (Statement on Auditing Standards No. 61, as amended).
 The audit committee reviewed with Freed Maxick, which is responsible for expressing an opinion on the conformity of our audited financial statements with accounting principles generally accepted in the United States, its judgment as to the quality, not just the acceptability, of our accounting principles and other matters as are required to be discussed with the audit committee pursuant to generally accepted auditing standards.